danishdynamic/mlmodel/README.md

-# mlmodel
+# Energy Compsution Predicitive Model

-machine learning model using ltsm and rnn
+machine learning model using ltsm and rnn for the prediction.